 Jerry Silk's practice focuses on representing institutional investors on matters involving federal and state securities laws, accountants' liability, and the fiduciary duties of corporate officials, as well as general commercial and corporate litigation.
 He also advises creditors on their rights with respect to pursuing affirmative claims against officers and directors, as well as professionals both inside and outside the bankruptcy context.

 Jerry is a member of the firm's Executive Committee.
-He also oversees the firm's New Matter department in which he, along with a group of attorneys, financial analysts and investigators, counsels institutional clients on potential legal claims.
-In December 2014, Jerry was recognized by The National Law Journal in its inaugural list of “Litigation Trailblazers & Pioneers” — one of several lawyers in the country who have changed the practice of litigation through the use of innovative legal strategies — in no small part for the critical role he has played in helping the firm’s investor clients recover billions of dollars in litigation arising from the financial crisis, among other matters.
+He also oversees the firm's case development and client advisory group, in which he, along with a group of attorneys, financial analysts and investigators, counsels institutional clients on potential legal claims.
+In December 2014, Jerry was recognized by The National Law Journal in its inaugural list of "Litigation Trailblazers & Pioneers" — one of several lawyers in the country who have changed the practice of litigation through the use of innovative legal strategies — in no small part for the critical role he has played in helping the firm’s investor clients recover billions of dollars in litigation arising from the financial crisis, among other matters.

-In addition, Lawdragon magazine, which has named Jerry one of the "100 Securities Litigators You Need to Know," one of the "500 Leading Lawyers in America," and one of America's top 500 "Rising Stars" in the legal profession, also profiled him as part of its “Lawyer Limelight” special series, discussing subprime litigation, his passion for plaintiffs’ work and the trends he expects to see in the market.
-Recognized as one of an elite group of notable practitioners, Chambers USA’s ranked Jerry nationally “for his expertise in a range of cases on the plaintiff side.”
-He is also named as a "Litigation Star" by Benchmark, is recommended by the Legal 500 USA guide in the field of plaintiffs’ securities litigation, and has been selected by Thomson Reuters as a Super Lawyer every year since 2006.
+In addition, Lawdragon magazine, which has named Jerry one of the "100 Securities Litigators You Need to Know," one of the "500 Leading Lawyers in America," and one of America's top 500 "Rising Stars" in the legal profession, also profiled him as part of its "Lawyer Limelight" special series, discussing subprime litigation, his passion for plaintiffs’ work and the trends he expects to see in the market.
+Recognized as one of an elite group of notable practitioners, Chambers USA continuously ranks Jerry nationally "for his expertise in a range of cases on the plaintiff side."
+He was also named as a "Litigation Star" by Benchmark Litigation, recommended by the Legal 500 USA guide in the field of plaintiffs’ securities litigation, and has been selected by Thomson Reuters as a Super Lawyer every year since 2006.

 In the wake of the financial crisis, he advised the firm's institutional investor clients on their rights with respect to claims involving transactions in residential mortgage-backed securities (RMBS) and collateralized debt obligations (CDOs).
 His work representing Cambridge Place Investment Management Inc. on claims under Massachusetts state law against numerous investment banks arising from the purchase of billions of dollars of RMBS was featured in a 2010 New York Times article by Gretchen Morgenson titled, "Mortgage Investors Turn to State Courts for Relief."